-6.3 Pin Interrupts
+6.4 Pin Interrupts

-Port A[3:0], port B[3:0] and port C pins can be configured as external interrupt inputs and as an external mean of waking the MCU from stop3 or wait low-power modes.
+Port A[3:0] and port B[3:0] pins can be configured as external interrupt inputs and as an external means of waking the MCU from stop3 or wait low-power modes.

-The block diagram for each port interrupt logic is shown Figure 6-2.
+The block diagram for the pin interrupts is shown.

 Figure 6-2.
-Port Interrupt Block Diagram
+Pin Interrupt Block Diagram

-Writing to the PTxPSn bits in the port interrupt pin select register (PTxPS) independently enables or disables each port pin.
+Writing to the PTxPSn bits in the port interrupt pin enable register (PTxPS) independently enables or disables each port pin interrupt.
 Each port can be configured as edge sensitive or edge and level sensitive based on the PTxMOD bit in the port interrupt status and control register (PTxSC).
 Edge sensitivity can be software programmed to be either falling or rising; the level can be either low or high.
 The polarity of the edge or edge and level sensitivity is selected using the PTxESn bits in the port interrupt edge select register (PTxES).

 Synchronous logic is used to detect edges.
-Prior to detecting an edge, enabled port inputs must be at the deasserted logic level.
+Prior to detecting an edge, enabled pin interrupt inputs must be at the deasserted logic level.
 A falling edge is detected when an enabled port input signal is seen as a logic 1 (the deasserted level) during one bus cycle and then a logic 0 (the asserted level) during the next cycle.
 A rising edge is detected when the input signal is seen as a logic 0 during one bus cycle and then a logic 1 during the next cycle.

-6.3.1 Edge Only Sensitivity
+6.4.1 Edge-Only Sensitivity

-A valid edge on an enabled port pin will set PTxIF in PTxSC.
-If PTxIE in PTxSC is set, an interrupt request will be presented to the CPU.
-Clearing of PTxIF is accomplished by writing a 1 to PTxACK in PTxSC.
+A valid edge on an enabled pin interrupt sets PTxIF in PTxSC.
+If PTxIE in PTxSC is set, an interrupt request is presented to the CPU.
+To clear PTxIF, write a 1 to PTxACK in PTxSC.